Hanfu: Ban of Chinese clothing and hairstyle

 During the Qianlong reign, Liu Zhenyu was executed for urging the return of presumably Ming dynasty clothing.
 However, during this period, Manchu style clothing was only required for scholar-official elite, such as the Eight Banners members and Han men serving as government officials, but not the entire male population; therefore, Han Chinese men were allowed to continue to dress in Ming dynasty clothing.

-But as time passed, Han civilian men eventually voluntarily adopted Manchu clothing like changshan and the magua.
-In the beginning of the Mid-Qing period, the discourses and resistance against the Manchu clothing regulations gradually disappeared.
-By the late Qing dynasty, not only officials and scholars, but a great many commoners as well, started to wear Manchu attire.
+But over time, some Han Chinese civilian men voluntarily adopted Manchu clothing, such as the changshan and magua.
+In the early middle of the Qing Dynasty, the rhetoric and resistance against the Manchu clothing system subsided slightly.By the end of the Qing Dynasty, some officials, literati, and civilians began to wear Manchu clothing, but there were still many officials, literati, and civilians who still wore Hanfu.

 In the Edo period, the Tokugawa Shogunate of Japan passed orders for Japanese men to shave the pate on the front of their head (the chonmage hairstyle) and shave their beards, facial hair and side whiskers.
 This was similar to the Qing dynasty queue order imposed by Dorgon making men shave the pates on the front of their heads.

+During the Edo period, Japan partially preserved the Hanfu clothing of the Ming dynasty.
+In China, after the Qing conquest, wearing the official robes of the Ming dynasty and performing its court music were prohibited.
+However, thanks to Wei Zhiyan (ca. 1617–1689), who fled to Japan, the court music of the Ming dynasty—known in Japan as Mingaku (明楽)—was transmitted and thus escaped extinction.
+In Japan, performers of Mingaku traditionally wore Ming-style hanfu as formal attire during performances.

 During the late Qing dynasty, the Vietnamese envoy to Qing were still wearing the official attire in Ming dynasty style.
 Some of the locals recognized their clothing, yet the envoy received both amusement and ridicule from those who did not.

 Tifayifu exemptions

 The implementation of tifayifu policy, the early Qing dynasty court also prohibited Han Chinese from wearing some specific Manchu items and prohibited banner-women from dressing as Han Chinese women in order to maintain ethnic distinction.
 The early Qing dynasty policies also mainly applied to Han Chinese men.
 Those who were exempted from such policies were women, children, Buddhist and Taoist monks, and Qing dynasty rebels; moreover, men in their living had to wear Manchu-clothing, but they could be buried in Hanfu after their death.
+However, this was not fully implemented.
+Women, men, children, and the elderly still wore Hanfu at home and in daily life, festivals, and ceremonies until the end of the Qing Dynasty.